 You can manage talking back in a positive way.
 If your child talks back to you, the following strategies might help reduce it over time:

 - Respond calmly and remind your child of any family rules you have about speaking politely and treating each other respectfully.

 - If your child keeps being rude, you might need to give a consequence for the rudeness.
-This could be anything from practising another way to speak, to losing a privilege such as screen time.
+This could be anything from practising another way to speak, to losing a privilege like screen time.

-- If you laugh or give your child lots of attention, you might accidentally reward your child for talking back.
+- If you laugh or give your child a lot of attention, you might accidentally reward your child for talking back.

 Interrupting usually happens when children can’t control their urge to talk.
 But unless it’s an emergency, it’s important to help your child learn to wait.

 If your child interrupts, you can try some or all of the following:

 - Remind your child of what your agreed family rule is.
 Then continue your conversation until your child says ‘Excuse me’.

 - When your child says ‘Excuse me’, try to reward your child with your attention quickly.
 Your child will see that if they do the right thing, they get what they want.